 How does contact tracing work?

-When an individual within the UO community tests positive for COVID-19, the UO Case Management Team takes the lead in contact tracing and case management.
-As part of the UO Case Management Team, Corona Corps and Human Resources reach out to individuals who have been deemed close contacts and who may have been exposed.
+As part of the UO Case Management Team, Corona Corps and HR will reach out to individuals who are deemed close contacts and who may have been exposed as determined during the limited contact tracing process.
 Positive cases are reported to the relevant county public health agencies.

 What does it mean to be a close contact?